Recently, there is a surge in the popularity of true crime shows and podcasts.

 The drama series Dahmer–Monster: The Jeffrey Dahmer Story was supplemented with the docuseriesConversations with a Killer: The Jeffrey Dahmer Tapes.

 While the reproduction and reminiscence of the horrific incidents have caused outrage amongst the victim’s families, this trend has received great support from the audience.

 How does watching true crime affect the brain?

 The reason why crime dramas are so popular lies in the psychological effects of watching crime shows.
 The human mind has been an object of endless fascination and such works provide interesting insights into “twisted” human psychology.

-Some researchers contend contrarily that crime shows affect our brain and mental health negatively.
-Studies reveal that people who watch such shows tend to display dangerous risk-taking behavior and experience poor mental health conditions such as:
+Studies reveal that people who watch such crime shows tend to display dangerous risk-taking behavior and experience

 For example, you can start by choosing a tolerable type of crime genre carefully and avoiding binge-watching.

 Keanu Reeves: A Look into His Journey with Mental Health